ibm-cloud-docs/power-iaas/deploying-linux.md

 /usr/share/man/man1/create_ova.1
 ```

 Once you obtain the correct disk name (through virtual adapter mapping), you can create a virtual disk image and package the contents into an OVA.
 After the RPM is installed, the man page and the executable (`create_ova`) are available in the normal paths.
 Note that a link is made to `/usr/bin/create_ova`, so there is no need to set the user path.
-If you decide to perform an uninstal, any links, files, or directories that are tracked by the RPM for this package are removed.
+If you decide to perform an uninstall, any links, files, or directories that are tracked by the RPM for this package are removed.
 The following example contains a list of sample commands and output:

-You can upload the `ova.gz` file into your Cloud Object storage account.
+You can upload the `ova.gz` file into your Cloud Object Storage (COS) account.
 Once you upload it, go to the {{site.data.keyword.powerSys_notm}} user interface and import the OVA image from your Cloud Object Storage account.
 {: important}

 ```text